tandhy/burpURLReplacer/README.md

 # burpURLReplacer
-A Burp extension to modify request
+A Burp Suite extension to modify Request's URL, including parameter and its values.

+@tandhy